mindspore-ai/docs/docs/federated/docs/source_en/secure_vertical_federated_learning_with_DP.md

 ## Deep Experience

-We take the single-thread case in [Wide&Deep Vertical Federated Learning Case](https://gitee.com/mindspore/federated/tree/master/example/splitnn_criteo) as an example to introduce the specific operation method of adding label dp protection in the vertical federated model.
+We take the local case in [Wide&Deep Vertical Federated Learning Case](https://gitee.com/mindspore/federated/tree/master/example/splitnn_criteo) as an example to introduce the specific operation method of adding label dp protection in the vertical federated model.

 ### Front-End Needs